-A hint of garlic and ginger makes this fermented carrots recipe absolutely addictive!
+A hint of garlic and ginger makes this fermented carrots recipe addictive!
 This is better than ANY store-bought fermented vegetable, guaranteed.

 A great way to incorporate fermented carrots into a meal is to add them to a fresh salad or a crudité tray with ranch dip.
 Kids will love to grab them as a quick snack.